 Our Urban Series Wardrobe Storage Systems have been designed to offer more flexibility for closet storage.
 They’re easy to assemble and stack together so you can make the most of your wardrobe storage space.
 Smooth drawer runners provide easy access to your clothing items and accessories.

 With their matte black finish, our Urban Series Wardrobe Systems can pair effortlessly with any contemporary interior look, so you don’t need to have them hiding away in your built-in wardrobe.
 You can have them on display in your bedroom or studio apartment setup and act as a feature in your space.

 Our Mobile Wardrobe Systems can be used to make a free-standing wardrobe in small bedrooms and studio apartment spaces.
-These models come with their own castor wheels which makes it easy to reposition them.
-Their adjustable shelving also makes it incredibly easy to create the perfect hanging space or overhead storage spaces.
+These models come with their own castor wheels, which makes it easy to reposition them.
+Their adjustable shelving also makes it incredibly easy to create the perfect hanging space or overhead storage space.

 VISIT OUR BLOG FOR MORE SPACE-SAVING TIPS